ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 As a reminder, ANSSI strongly recommends not opening the SecNumCloud environment to external support that is not SecNumCloud-qualified.

-That said, even during non-disaster situations, the secondary SAProuter must still be configured and managed with the same care and vigilance as if it was the primary route.
+The secondary SAProuter must still be configured and managed with the same care and vigilance as if it was the primary SAProuter.
 Consequently, all best practices and guidelines mentioned in the [Network connectivity](#network-connectivity) and [SAP Support connection](#sap-support-connection) chapters must be carefully observed.
 Proper security measures, logging, and monitoring should be implemented to ensure the security of your SAP infrastructure and maintain a high level of connection reliability with SAP Support.

 ## Go further